grains36/Dynamic-Report-Push/README.md

 # Dynamic-Report-Push
-The External Module allows you to create a report in one project utilizing the logic to select fields that push into another project whenever the user pushes button.
+The REDCap External Module allows you to create a report in one project utilizing the logic to select fields that push into another project whenever the user pushes button.